 PILOTS = Passion + Integrity + Loyalty + Optimism + Tenacity + Service

-Established in 1973, the Mystic Seaport PILOTS program was designed to give members a greater understanding of the Museum’s day-to-day operations.
-Working as a team to accomplish a variety of work projects, PILOTS receive special insight and behind-the-scenes views of Mystic Seaport as they work alongside Museum staff for a spring and/or fall weekend each year.
-Since its inception, the program has grown to over 275 pilots who contribute more than 1,300 hours of service annually.
+Established in 1973, the Mystic Seaport Museum PILOTS program was designed to give members a greater understanding of the Museum’s day-to-day operations.
+Working as a team to accomplish a variety of work projects, PILOTS receive special insight and behind-the-scenes views of Mystic Seaport Museum as they work alongside Museum staff for a spring and/or fall weekend each year.
+Since its inception, the program has grown to more than 275 pilots who contribute more than 1,300 hours of service annually.

-For those who stay overnight for Sunday, the day begins with a continental breakfast followed by a PILOTS-led chapel service in the Fishtown Chapel.
-Around 10 a.m., a behind-the-scenes tour or hands-on activity is led by a Museum staff member to help give the PILOTS a deeper understanding about the depth and breadth of Mystic Seaport
+For those who stay overnight, Sunday begins with a continental breakfast followed by a PILOTS-led chapel service in the Fishtown Chapel.
+Around 10 a.m., a behind-the-scenes tour or hands-on activity is led by a Museum staff member to help give the PILOTS a deeper understanding about the depth and breadth of Mystic Seaport Museum.